 EPA Kicks off Phase 2 of Refrigerant Management Program, Approved Under the AIM Act

-You’re here because your company owns or operates HVAC and Refrigerants equipment and you heard there are important new regulations that directly affect your operations.
+You’re here because your company owns or operates HVAC and Refrigerants equipment and you heard there are important new regulations for environmental sustainability that directly affect your operations.
 So, how do these new regs impact your budget and operations for next year and beyond?
 And how can you improve your HVAC/R compliance or sustainability posture?